 Dentists are responsible for diagnosing and treating problems that affect oral hygiene, including areas such as the teeth, gums, and tongue.
 This can include advising patients on relevant preventative care techniques, providing restorative care, and recommending dietary changes based on oral health.

-Although dentists can specialize in certain fields, such as oral surgery or orthodontics, typically they will provide routine day-to-day services, such as check-ups and filling cavities.
+Although dentists can specialize in certain fields, such as oral surgery or orthodontics, they typically provide routine day-to-day services, such as check-ups and filling cavities.
 Dentists can also expect to perform certain administrative tasks, such as filling out medical charts or prescriptions.
-As such, a Dentist must have strong organizational and interpersonal skills.
+As such, a dentist must have strong organizational and interpersonal skills.